gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

 ```

 The next steps are how we should analyse the Use Case, Use Case Scenario and Sequence Diagram to extract the information needed to create a Test Case.
-For that, we'll use the stub and fill in the fields and values associated.
+For that, we'll use the stub above and fill in the fields and values associated.

 ### Information (Header)

-The values for the fields of the header section can be extracted from the textual definition of the Use Case as `use_case`and Use Case Scenario as`name`.
-Also we notice that for this scenario the Organisation is expecting to receive a balance, so the `behavior` is for a correct execution flow, in other words, a `positive` behavior.
-The `description` should present the Test Case in a more detailed way and `precondition`should state any requirements or constrains to run the test case.
+The values for the fields of the header section can be extracted from the textual definition of the Use Case as `use_case` and Use Case Scenario as `name`.
+Also we notice that for this scenario, the organisation is expecting to receive a balance so the `behavior` is for a correct execution flow.
+In other words, we are creating a Test Case with a `positive` behavior.
+The `description` should present the Test Case in a more detailed way and `precondition` should state any requirements or constrains to run the test case.
 Translating into the YAML file, we have the following header:

 ```yaml
 # Start Information Header